Albert-Z-Guo/Statistical-Language-Modeling/Recurrent Neural Network Regularization/README.md

 ## Implementation Details
 This implementation uses the same setting as the one mentioned in the paper, except the following changes:
-1. The corpora used for training, validation, and testing is now [Wikitext-2 corpora](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) instead of the [Penn Tree Bank corpora](https://catalog.ldc.upenn.edu/LDC99T42) (PTB).
+1. The corpora used for training, validation, and testing is now [Wikitext-2](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) instead of [Penn Tree Bank](https://catalog.ldc.upenn.edu/LDC99T42) (PTB).
 2. The vocabulary size is increased from 10000 to about 27250 (since Wikitext-2's vocabulary size is larger than PTB's vocabulary size which is exactly 10000) for each word with frequency > 3.
 3. For words in valid and test data but not in training data, they are treated as 'UNK' instead of not reading them.
 4. Retrieval of an additional `prob` ndarray ([batch_size, num_steps, vocab_size]) is enabled by adding a softmax function in computation graph, @property, and relevant export_ops and import_ops support.